 Postmenopausal bleeding (PMB) is bleeding from the vagina that happens after a woman has stopped having regular menstrual periods due to menopause.
 Any vaginal bleeding that occurs 12 months after a woman’s last menstrual period is considered PMB.

-Causes Of PMB
+Causes of PMB

-- Continuous hormone replacement therapy (HRT)
+- Continuous hormone therapy

 - Thinning and loss of elasticity of the vagina

 - Inflammation of the lining of the uterus